Brake Boosters: Vacuum Vs Hydroboost Systems

 3. What Is The Difference Between A Brake Booster And A Vacuum Pump?

 A brake booster and a vacuum pump are two different components that work together to provide a hydraulic braking system for a vehicle.
-The brake booster is a device that increases the line pressure in the hydraulic braking system by using pressure from the engine vacuum or an externally-applied pressure source, such as a hydro-boost system.
+The brake booster is a device that increases the line pressure in the hydraulic braking system by using pressure from the engine vacuum or an externally applied pressure source, such as a hydro-boost system.
 A vacuum pump is a device that draws air out of the atmosphere and creates a vacuum to move air through the brake booster and activate the system.

 4. What Is The Advantage Of Hydro Boost Brakes?